divprasad/USUV_submission/README.md

 ### Repository Structure

 After cloning the repo and executing the wrapper `make-submit-xml.sh`, you get this directory sturcture

 ```
 this_repo
 ├── .gitignore
+├── LICENSE
+├── README.md
 ├── make-submit-xml.sh
 ├── exp/
 │   ├── create_exp_xml.py